Computational Searching of Long Skew-symmetric Binary Sequences with High Merit Factors: Conclusion

 \section{Conclusion}

-In this paper we used a stochastic algorithm and a high performance computation to search binary sequences with the low autocorellation property.
-We reported skew-symmetric binary sequences of length from 301 up to 401 that have merit factors greater than 7.
-In future our research will focus on searching new longer sequences with higher merit factors.
+In this paper, we used a stochastic algorithm and a high-performance computation to search for aperiodic binary sequences with low autocorrelation properties.
+We reported skew-symmetric binary sequences of length from 201 up to 303 that have the merit factor $F$ greater than 8, and many of them have $F>8.5$ and also $F>9$.
+The longest sequence with $F>9$ found to date has length $L=255$.
+In the future, our research will focus on searching new longer sequences with higher merit factors using parallel computation on graphical processing units (GPUs).
+An implementation of a search algorithm using quantum operations~\cite{vzufan2021advances-Quantum} is also a possible direction of further research.